purgatoryforcookies/stackZ/README.md

 With StackZ, you can create environments and pipelines withing your development machine.
 Each stack is easily configurable with environment variables, which get injected into the terminal when it is started.
 You can have multiple env-sets for each terminal, and they can be muted individually for quick adjustments, e.g. either dev, test or production enviroment.
 CWD's (current working directories) can be speficied within each terminal.

 Each terminal in a stack can be run as a sequence, or separetly.
 In a sequence, the order or the terminal spawns is quaranteed, and you can set delays for terminal to slow down their startup.
 Delaying takes effect only when you start the stack.
 Running a single terminal from a stack does not obey the delay.

-You can also set a healthcheck command (kind a like in docker compose) which on returning 0 exit will start the terminal.
+You can also set a healthcheck command (kind off like in docker) which on returning exit 0 starts the terminal.

 Terminals can be set to restart on exits, or to run as a loose terminal.
 Loose terminal does not listen for exists.
 Session remains open and does not stop until you stop it.
 Rerun will trigger terminal restart always, even if you stop the terminal yourself.
 This functionality enables for quick restarts of the terminal.